South America

 Santiago

-Santiago works best when you stop treating it as only a transit point to the rest of Chile and instead use it in three layers: the center for orientation, one hill-and-neighborhood contrast block around Lastarria or Bellavista for texture, and one dinner-and-evening route that can include Liguria, Colmado Coffee, and Cerro San Cristobal without making the city feel like a checklist.
+Santiago usually works better if you stop treating it as only a transit point to the rest of Chile and instead use it in three layers: the center for orientation, one hill-and-neighborhood contrast block around Lastarria or Bellavista for texture, and one dinner-and-evening route that can include Liguria, Colmado Coffee, and Cerro San Cristobal without making the city feel like a checklist.

 Quick highlights